mykel71/LeetcodeProblems_Py/Readme.md

-# Leetcode Problems

-### Helloooooooo family!
-Welcome to my Leetcode Problems repository with your favorite Engineer, Michael Shepherd M. Here will be solving coding problems from Leetcode.
-The goal is to solve atleast one problem per day.
+## Leetcode Solutions Repository

+###Welcome to my Leetcode Solutions Repository!

+Hi, I'm Michael Shepherd M, a passionate Data Engineer with a drive to solve complex problems.
+This repository is my journey through Leetcode, where I aim to tackle at least one problem per day.
+I'll be sharing my solutions in Python and SQL, with a focus on efficiency, scalability, and clean code.
+Whether you're a fellow problem-solver or just starting out, I hope you find inspiration and valuable insights here.
+Let's learn and grow together!

 #### 31052024 Python & SQL